shivasiddharth/GassistPi-Documentation/docs/customization.rst

 1. Click `here <https://developer.spotify.com/dashboard/login>`_ and register for a spotify developer account, if you already don't have one.
 2. In the developer's dashboard, choose **CREATE A CLIENT ID**.
 In the pop-up window provide the requested details.
+3. Set the Redirect URIs to http://localhost:8888
-3. Click on the new app created and copy the **CLIENT ID** and **CLIENT SECRET**.
+4. Click on the new app created and copy the **CLIENT ID** and **CLIENT SECRET**.
 Paste it in the config.yaml file in the indicated space.
-4. Access spotify `here <https://www.spotify.com/account/overview/>`_ and copy the username to be entered in config.yaml.
+5. Access spotify `here <https://www.spotify.com/account/overview/>`_ and copy the username to be entered in config.yaml.

 **Command Syntax:**